First Citizens Bank Business Checking Review

 - Fraud prevention: The bank provides business owners with fraud prevention services through:

-- Reverse Positive Pay: Allows you to review all paid checks from the previous day and decide whether to pay or return them.
+- Reverse positive pay: Lets you review all paid checks from the previous day and decide whether to pay or return them.

-- Remote Deposit Capture: You can deposit checks remotely with the bank’s desktop scanner.
+- Remote deposit capture (RDC): You can deposit checks remotely with the bank’s desktop scanner.
 If you transmit and confirm images by 10 p.m.
-Eastern time, these will already be posted and available for the next business day.
+ET, these will already be posted and available for the next business day.

 Other Business Services